DasariMahendra/Java-OOPs-Projects/EmployeeManagementSystem/README.md

-# Employee Management System
+# 👨‍💼 Employee Management System - Java Console Application

-The Employee Management System is a Java-based application that allows you to manage employee information, including developers and managers.
+The **Employee Management System** is a Java-based console application designed to manage information about employees, including **Developers** and **Managers**.
+It provides a simple menu-driven interface for adding, listing, and viewing employee salary details.

+---

-## Features:
+## ✨ Features
-• Add employees (developers or managers) to the system

-• List all employees and their details
+- 👤 **Add Employee**
+  Add either a Developer or Manager with specific attributes.

+- 📋 **List Employees**
-• Display employees with their salaries
+  View all employees with their names, departments, and other info.

-## Usage:
-When you run the application, you will see the following menu options:

-• **Add Employee:** Allows you to add a new employee to the system.
-You can choose whether the employee is a developer or a manager.

-• **List Employee:** Displays a list of all the employees in the system, including their name, department, and salary.

-• **Employees with Salary:** Displays a list of all the employees in the system, along with their salaries.

-• **Exit:** Exits the application.
+- 💰 **Employees with Salaries**
+  View employee salary details in a clean format.

+- ❌ **Exit Application**
+  Closes the program.

+---

-## Classes:
+## 💻 Usage
-The Employee Management System consists of the following classes:

-• **Employee.java:** Represents a generic employee, with properties for name, department, and salary.

-• **Developer.java:** Represents a developer employee, which inherits from the Employee class and has an additional property for programming language.

-• **Manager.java:** Represents a manager employee, which inherits from the Employee class and has an additional property for bonus.

-• **Main.java:** The main entry point of the application, which handles the user interface and interacts with the other classes.
+When the application is run, a menu is displayed:

+1.Add Employee

+2.List Employees

+3.Employees with Salary

+4.Exit